loon3/Bitreserve-Deposit/README.md

 Instructions
 ------------

-Enter your Coinbase API key + secret and Bitreserve USD card bitcoin address in `cbinit.php`
+Enter your Coinbase API key + secret and Bitreserve USD card bitcoin address in `user.php`

 How it Works
 ------------